-Design Requirements for Modular Systems The TRU Compliance team has worked on a variety of projects involving modular mechanical and electrical systems for conventional and critical facilities.
+The TRU Compliance team has worked on a variety of projects involving modular mechanical and electrical systems for conventional and critical facilities.
 An example of such a modular system is a modular central plant in which numerous components (chillers, boilers, pumps, piping, electrical distribution, etc.) are installed in factory-built modules are deployed to a site.
 One of the most common approaches manufacturers attempt to pursue is to classify the entire system as a component per Chapter 13 of ASCE 7 and thereby argue no design of the system is required.
 In doing so, seismic design requirements are more lenient and anchorage and bracing of internals would not be required if the component importance factor was 1.0.
-The intent of the building code was not to allow the use of modular construction to build to reduced seismic requirements.
-Systems that are normally designed as buildings or structures should still be designed as such when built in a modular fashion.
-To provide explicit direction, a new section was added to ASCE 7-16, which specifically addresses seismic design of modular mechanical and electrical systems.
-This section clarifies modular mechanical and electrical systems in excess of 6 feet tall, contain or support mechanical and electrical components must be designed in accordance with the provisions for non-building structures in Chapter 15.
+The intent of the building code was construction to build to reduced seismic requirements.
+Systems are normally designed as buildings or structures should still be designed as such when built in a modular fashion.
+To provide explicit direction, a new section was added to ASCE 7-16 which specifically addresses seismic design of modular mechanical and electrical systems.
+This section clarifies modular mechanical and electrical systems in excess of 6 feet tall, contain or support mechanical and electrical components must be designed in accordance with the provisions for nonbuilding structures in Chapter 15.

 TRU Compliance has understood the intent of the building code and has been designing modular systems in accordance with these provisions for many years.
 We have expertise in working with manufacturers and developing system designs that comply with code requirements in a buildable and efficient manner.

-Allowable Use of AHRI Seismic Certification Standard Years back, the Air-Conditioning, Heating and Refrigeration Institute (AHRI) developed a seismic certification standard, ANSI/AHRI Standard 1270/1271, with the intent of clarifying performance objectives and certification requirements specific to Heating, Ventilation, Air Conditioning and Refrigeration (HVACR) equipment.
-Much of the document references requirements from the ICC-ES AC156 testing standard as well as items from ASCE 7, but provided further clarification of specific items requiring testing and methods of certification.
+Allowable Use of AHRI Seismic Certification Standard

+Years back, the Air-Conditioning, Heating and Refrigeration Institute (AHRI) developed a seismic certification standard, ANSI/AHRI Standard 1270/1271, with the intent of clarifying performance objectives and certification requirements specific to HVACR equipment.
+Much of the document references requirements from ICC-ES AC156 testing standard as well as items from ASCE 7, but provided further clarification of specific items requiring testing and methods of certification.

 The ASCE 7 task committee on nonstructural components reviewed this standard and worked with AHRI to ensure there was alignment between code requirements and the AHRI standard.
 After it was determined the intentions of ASCE 7 and AHRI 1270/1271 were aligned, the standard was incorporated by reference into ASCE 7-16 with a few clarifying points.
 These clarifications included the assertion that all active and/ or energized components must be shake table tested or certified using experience data, a component classified as rugged must comply with the definition in ASCE 7-16 and analysis shall be based on ASCE 7-16 provisions including material specification and requirements for the component to remain essentially elastic.

 It is the hope more industry groups will develop detailed seismic certification standards that address items specific to their equipment types.
 The AHRI standard helps define requirements specific to HVACR equipment to ensure consistency in certification approaches across multiple manufacturers and product certification agencies.
-More industry engagement is needed to develop such product type standards.
-Greater engagement will also be a step forward in advancing the certification industry.
-Summary Ultimately, updates to codes such as ASCE 7 are intended to align building code performance objectives with practice.
-The many lessons learned over the past decade of seismic certification have helped further the development of codes and standards that ensure equipment meets specified performance requirements after a design earthquake.
-For many years, TRU Compliance has been heavily engaged in the code development process and looks forward to continuing to assist our clients meet product certification requirements in an efficient and cost-effective manner.
+More industry engagement is needed to develop such product type standards, but will be a great step forward in advancing the certification industry.